-If a person is concerned about the distribution of unauthorised material, they should make sure the material is being distributed during an election period before reporting the matter to the ECQ.
+Any person concerned about unauthorised material being distributed unauthorised material should make sure the material is being distributed during the election period before reporting the matter to the ECQ.
 Any reports of non-compliance should include evidence, if possible.

 The ECQ does not manage all election related complaints.
-Please review Fact sheet 7 -Offences relating to electoral advertising for more details about how complaints are handled.
+Please review Fact sheet 7 - Offences relating to electoral advertising for more details about how complaints are handled.

-Fact sheet 6 - Offences and penalties for candidates

-Fact sheet 7 - Offences related to electoral advertising

-Fact sheet 12 - Definition of electoral expenditure
+Fact sheet 5 - How-to-vote cardsFact sheet 6 - Offences and penalties for candidatesFact sheet 7 - Offences related to electoral advertisingFact sheet 10 - Definition of gifts and loansFact sheet 12 - Definition of electoral expenditure